- 14 Maximum group size

 This is a beautiful house on the fertile plain near Paestum.
 There is a large swimming pool and pretty landscaped gardens to treat as your own.
 All the food is home-made and much of it is grown locally including the delicious mozzarella cheese from their farm next door.
 This is another family-run home and the owners love to have children enjoying their home to its full potential.

-Flight schedules will be released about 10 months in advance but the outline below will give an idea of the current timings:
+Flight schedules will be released about 10 months in advance.

 We can also include flights from the United States so please do let us know where you are travelling from and we will send you the best flight routes with a quote.